Aref-Akminasi/aws-developer-associate/Lambda.md

 ### Deploying in a VPC

-- When a Lambda function is deployed in a VPC, in a subnet it creats an Elastic Network Interface (ENI) with a security group around the ENI in order to connect to AWS resources
+- When a Lambda function is deployed in a VPC, in a subnet, it creats an Elastic Network Interface (ENI) with a security group around the ENI in order to connect to AWS resources
 - It can not access the internet by default when deployed in your VPC
 - Even deploying a Lambda function in a public subnet doesn't give it internet access or a public IP (For EC2 it does)
 - In order for a Lambda function to connect to the internet, it has to happen via NAT Gateway or a NAT Instance placed in a public subnet